-INSafe can be reached by email, telephone or fax.
+A: INSafe can be reached by email, telephone or fax.

-INSafe provides priority scheduling consideration to small employers (250 employees or less) and those employers operating in high-hazard industries.
+A: INSafe provides priority scheduling consideration to small employers (250 employees or less) and those employers operating in high-hazard industries.
 However, INSafe’s services are available to all Indiana employers who wish to request consultation services.

-INSafe is funded through a combination of Federal dollars and the general fund.
+A: INSafe is funded through a combination of Federal dollars and the general fund.
 When reserves in the INSafe account dip below $600,000, an assessment of Worker's Compensation Insurance issuers is triggered to refill the fund.
 INSafe runs as efficiently as possible, and this assessment is only triggered approximately every 5 years.
 An assessment was done in 2014 and no additional assessment is scheduled at this time.

-INSafe workplace safety and health consultations are provided in three distinct disciplines: general industry, construction and industrial hygiene.
+A: INSafe workplace safety and health consultations are provided in three distinct disciplines: general industry, construction and industrial hygiene.
 INSafe consultants can conduct a full-service consultation, which includes the employer’s entire worksite, a review of safety and health programs and OSHA injury and illness records.
 INSafe consultants may also conduct a limited-scope consultation, focused on a specific issue which may include a safety or health issue, employer process, piece of equipment/machinery or written program.

-Information about your company or consultant findings are not shared with IOSHA enforcement, provided you correct serious hazards.
+A: Information about your company or consultant findings are not shared with IOSHA enforcement, provided you correct serious hazards.
 However, in the event that there is an imminent danger (immediate risk of life or threat of serious injury), INSafe may refer the case to IOSHA.

 Through an employer’s request for consultation, an INSafe consultant may work with an employer to determine appropriate workplace safety and health training needs.
 In many cases an INSafe consultant will coordinate with an employer to provide the training onsite.

 A: Generally speaking, yes.
 There aren't any regulations which list what temperatures would specifically be considered too hot or too cold to work safely.
 However, in certain extreme cases, the employer may be subject to citation under the General Duty clause.
 That is the basic standard which states an employer must provide a working environment reasonably free of health and safety risks.

-Extension cords must be visually inspected before any shift for external defects and for evidence of possible internal damage.
+A: Extension cords must be visually inspected before any shift for external defects and for evidence of possible internal damage.
 Equipment which remains plugged in once put in place and is not exposed to damage does not need to have its extension cord isually inspected until it is moved.
 If there is a defect or evidence of damage, the defective item must be removed from service.

-The housekeeping regulations regarding construction sites are contained in 29 CFR Parts 1926.25 and 1926.252.
+A: The housekeeping regulations regarding construction sites are contained in 29 CFR Parts 1926.25 and 1926.252.
 These standards require that during the course of construction all scrap and debris shall be removed at regular intervals and be kept cleared from work areas, passageways, stairs, in and around buildings and be removed from the immediate work areas as the work progresses.

-The employer must ensure that adequate first aid is available in the critical minutes between the occurrence of an injury and the availability of physician or hospital care for the injured employee.
+A: The employer must ensure that adequate first aid is available in the critical minutes between the occurrence of an injury and the availability of physician or hospital care for the injured employee.
 This means employees must be trained in first aid and CPR or the facility must be located in “near proximity” to a medical facility.